-Eggplant salad with yogurt is one of the most refreshing and beloved meze variety of Turkish cuisine.
+Eggplant salad with yogurt is one of the most refreshing and beloved meze varieties of Turkish cuisine.
 We, Turks, love anything made with eggplants and/or yogurt a lot.
-Eggplant salad with yogurt is one of the easiest meze variety to make for the ones who like to eat light and refreshing during the hot summers.
+Eggplant salad with yogurt is one of the easiest meze varieties to make for the ones who like to eat light and refreshing during the hot summers.

 In Turkey, eggplant season starts from June and continues until October.
-As we have four seasons in our country, we can also find greenhouse produced eggplants throughout the year.
-However, most of us in Turkey prefer to consume vegetables during their own season and eggplant season has already started.
+As we have four seasons in our country, we can also find greenhouse-produced eggplants throughout the year.
+However, most of us in Turkey prefer to consume vegetables during their own production season, and eggplant season has already started.

 When you go to any restaurant in Turkey, you can find at least one variety of eggplant dishes, salad, or meze in their menus.
 Some people consider eggplant salad with yogurt as meze and some don’t.
 In our cuisine; there is no specific laser cut difference between the salads and the mezes.